webrtc/webrtc-org/native-code/ios/index.md

 ### Using Cocoapods

-The WebRTC framework  is published on [cocoapods.org](https://cocoapods.org/pods/GoogleWebRTC).
+The WebRTC framework  is published on [cocoapods.org][1].
 The framework is built from tip-of-tree.

+_NOTICE_: The pod version of the framework doesn't support bitcode currently.
+If you need bitcode support, you'll need to manually build the framework.
+The process is described in detail in the following sections.

 To integrate it into your project add the following lines to your Podfile

 ~~~~